borfei/musiqview/README.md

 > [!IMPORTANT]
 > *When building a release build, you must install `zipalign`, `apksigner`, and have your own keystore.*

-## FAQs

-### What motivated you to make this?
-There are plenty of Android music players around the internet that considered good, but they suck at playing audio content from intent filters, and most of the time, they only care about their own music library.
-Which makes intent filters useless.

-I created this project exclusively for intent filters, forget about libraries, use the file manager.
-Use this in-case you want to hear an audio content without ever leaving your application.

-### This project is too simple.
-You already heard that right, *simple*.
-This project is designed to make it simple so that whenever you play a media content quickly, you don't want to go to another application just so you could hear it. **Keep it simple stupid!**

 ## License
 This project is licensed under the [MIT License](LICENSE).